Positive Behaviour Support Training Package

 Strengthening the capability of the disability workforce through free online training

-The NDIS Quality and Safeguards Commission, together with the Department of Health, Disability and Ageing (DHDA), has launched a new training initiative to support a strong, capable, and confident workforce.
+The NDIS Quality and Safeguards Commission, together with the Department of Health, Disability and Ageing (DHDA), has launched a training initiative to support a strong, capable, and confident workforce.

 About the training